beyarkay/masters-thesis/src/03_lit_review.md

 the passage of time, often rendering Sturman and Zeltzer's work as the sole surviving repository of knowledge on the state of the field during that time.

-Following \cite{sturmanSurveyGlovebasedInput1994}, the interest in hand gesture recognition increased significantly, prompting the survey by
+Following this survey, the interest in hand gesture recognition increased significantly, prompting the survey by \cite{laviolaSurveyHandPosture1999}
-\cite{laviolaSurveyHandPosture1999} which discussed the models and techniques used for glove and vision based classification.
+which discussed the models and techniques used for glove and vision based classification.

-In 2007, Mitra and Acharya \cite{mitraGestureRecognitionSurvey2007} surveyed the software and modelling developments for human gesture recognition (including face and head tracking).

-Shortly after \cite{mitraGestureRecognitionSurvey2007}, Dipietro \emph{et~al.}
-\cite{dipietroSurveyGloveBasedSystems2008} described the state of glove-based input and focused on how the technology has evolved, providing a comprehensive summary of the different systems and how they compare to one another.
+\cite{mitraGestureRecognitionSurvey2007} surveyed the software and modelling developments for human gesture recognition (including face and head tracking). shortly after which \cite{dipietroSurveyGloveBasedSystems2008} described the state of glove-based input and focused on how the technology has evolved, providing a comprehensive summary of the different systems and how they compare to one another.

 Following 2008, there have been several smaller reviews of the literature
 \footnote{\cite{anwarHandGestureRecognition2019, chenSurveyHandGesture2013,